bitburner-official/bitburner-src/doc/source/guidesandtips/recommendedbitnodeorder.rst

     (Note that the Level 3 effect of this Source-File only applies when entering a new BitNode, NOT when installing Augmentations.)

-    This Source-File also increases your hacknet multipliers by:
+    This Source-File also increases hacknet production and reduces hacknet costs by:

     * Level 1: 16%
     * Level 2: 24%